 At sunset, the welkin burns down the horizon, the sun paints with fire the sky and glances off the blue waters of the valleys, outlining the century-old pine forest of San Vitale.
 You have nothing but to admire it in silence.

-After having descended the valley and crossed the torrent, in a few minutes, you will reach the top of the waterfall and the little village of the Romiti monks (now a mass of ruins), that once was a hermitage of the Abbey of San Benedetto in Alpe.
+Descending to the valley and crossing the stream, in a few minutes you are at the top of the waterfall.
+From here to the small village of the Romiti monks (now reduced to ruins) – once the hermitage of the Abbey of San Benedetto in Alpe – the step is short.

-Sit there and stare at the wonderful landscape that opens up just in front of your eyes.
-You will understand why the monks weren’t this crazy to search a direct contact with God in this place.
+Sit back and open your eyes to the breathtaking panorama that opens up before you.
+You will agree with me that perhaps the monks were not so crazy as to seek direct contact with God in this place.

 Among all these ones, Sorrivoli is worth a mention: it is not a traditional tourist destination, but all the inhabitants of the area know this place.